 I got talking to a German backpacker who told me about her travels in the US, and a lovely couple from Montana who ride the rails pretty much full time.
 They all said how much they love the train, and wouldn’t travel any other way.
 Delays, sub-optimal sleep and all.

 Mid-morning, we made what Amtrak refer to as a ‘break stop’.
 Although the Coast Starlight pulls in at a lot of places on its route, there are a few which allow you to actually get off the train and stretch your legs for a bit.
 After ten minutes of basking in some sun and talking to fellow passengers, it was back on board for more window-gazing

-Luckily, juice is not a problem as there are power outlets just about everywhere on the Coast Starlight.
+Luckily, power is not a problem as there are outlets just about everywhere on the Coast Starlight.